 Work Package (N-2) ToC process, participants and content

-At the WP scale, it is possible and necessary to include more detail about the kinds of partners and the nature of engagement, and to specify outcomes (who will do what differently as a result of the Work Package) by actor group or, if possible, by specific actor (i.e. by name).
+At the WP scale, it is possible and necessary to include more detail about the kinds of partners and the nature of engagement, and to specify outcomes (who will do what differently as a result of the WP) by actor group or, if possible, by specific actor (i.e. by name).

 The ToC narrative should identify the challenge and the main gaps/constraints as specifically as possible, identify what the research needs are (i.e. research problems) and indicate what the priority research focus will be.
 Ideally, the WP should focus on a set of priority research problems that need to be solved and the supporting activities (e.g. capacity development; engagement in policy processes) needed to realize the intended change.